shizmob/arcade-docs/igs/boards.md

 **Extra:**
  I-JOIN M3000 (LI-05) expansion board: A strange board that takes 2 PCIe slots (one 16x, one 4x) at once, which handles sound and networking.
 Also with a IDE-alike socket on it, the functionality is yet to be determined.

- I-JOIN M2000 expansion board: Probably some ki

-**Note:** Some cabs of Percussion Master 1 uses this PCB.nd of security module, contains FPGA for decrypting the hard disk.
+ I-JOIN M2000 expansion board: Probably some kind of security module, contains FPGA for decrypting the hard disk.
 SSD is mounted on this and then connects to the motherboard via proprietary 125-pin connector.

+**Note:** Some cabs of Percussion Master 1 use this PCB.

 **Games:**
 * Danz Base